CtheSky/gtui/README.md

 * Provide a nice user interface

 ## Why this
 I always have a lot of scripts to run.
-I want to execute them parallelly in a certain order and be able to check their status, output & log in a easy way.
+I want to execute them parallelly in a certain order and be able to check their status, output & log in an easy way.
 So I built this package.

 ## Installation